"To improve and protect public health, locally and globally, through excellence in teaching, research, and service."

 - The Master of Public Health programme

-- Postgraduate qualifications in health management, occupational and industrial health, and postgraduate papers in health science that contribute to other programmes
+- Postgraduate qualifications in health management, occupational and, postgraduate papers in health science that contribute to other programmes